Central Library

 Indexes reviews of Los Angeles theatre and drama from local periodicals, dating back to 1937.
 The actual reviews are contained in scrapbooks maintained by the Department.

-Contains brief reviews and plot synopses, published in library periodicals or written by our staff, of most fiction owned by the Department, beginning around 1920.
+Contains brief reviews and plot synopses, published in library periodicals or written by our staff, of most of the Department's fiction, beginning around 1920.
 We also have a file on material rejected by the Department in the early period.

-Is an index, arranged by subject, to fiction owned by the Los Angeles Public Library.
-The index covers the period from about 1900 until 1986, after which most fiction is subject-indexed in our on-line catalogue.
+An index, arranged by subject, to fiction owned by the Los Angeles Public Library.
+The index covers the period from about 1900 until 1986, after which most fiction is subject-indexed in our online catalogue.
 The thousands of subject headings include geographic locales, occupations, and historical eras and events, and each entry also contains a brief plot description.
 There are also index entries for historical figures who appear as characters in novels.

-Began around 1965 and includes novels, plays, stories, poems, and nonfiction books which were made into motion pictures and television.
+Began around 1965 and includes novels, plays, stories, poems, and nonfiction books that were made into motion pictures and television.
 Also included are novelizations made from motion pictures and television.

-Is a digitized index to obituary information on notable actors, authors, journalists, and librarians.
-The index is searchable by name, occupation, date, cause, and place of death.
+A digitized index to obituary information on notable actors, authors, journalists, and librarians.
+The index is searchable by name, occupation, date, cause of death, and place of death.
 Burial information is also included when available.

 Contains bibliographic citations to theatre reviews published in general and theatrical periodicals dating back to the 1920s.
 Most of the citations are for New York and London productions, but many reviews of regional theatre are also included.

 Is an index to short stories in collections and anthologies in the library.
-Only stories which are not listed individually in our on-line catalogue are included by this file, so please check our catalogue first.
+Only stories which are not listed individually in our online catalog are included in this file, so please check our catalog first.

 Indexes articles about local theatres and theatre companies dating from 1975 to 1996.
 The articles are contained in scrapbooks stored by the Department.